samanmadani71/rag_system/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project has no license.
+Enjoy :-)

 ---